Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Introduction

 Due to its remarkable property of implying a sparse Cholesky factor whose inverse has equivalent sparsity structure, HV is well suited for extensions to spatio-temporal filtering; this is in contrast to other Vecchia approximations and other spatial approximations relying on sparsity.
 We provide a scalable HV-based filter for linear Gaussian spatio-temporal state-space models, which is related to the multi-resolution filter of \citet{Jurek2018}.
 Further, by combining HV with a Laplace approximation \citep[cf.][]{Zilber2019}, our method can be used for the analysis of non-Gaussian data.
 Finally, by combining the methods with the extended Kalman filter \citep[e.g.,][Ch.~5]{Grewal1993}, we obtain fast filters for high-dimensional, non-linear, and non-Gaussian spatio-temporal models.
 For a given formulation of HV, the computational cost of all of our algorithms scales linearly in the state dimension, assuming sufficiently sparse temporal evolution.

+This paper makes several important contributions.
+First, it succinctly summarizes and proves conditional-independence conditions that ensure that particular elements of the Cholesky factor and its inverse vanish; while some of these conditions have been known before, we present them in a unified framework and provide precise proofs.
+Second, we describe a new version of the Vecchia approximation and demonstrate that it satisfies all of the conditional-independence conditions.
+Third, we show how the HV approximation can be easily computed using an incomplete Cholesky decomposition (IC0).
+Fourth, we present how IC0 can be used to create an approximate Kalman filter.
+Finally, we describe how all these developments can be combined in a filtering algorithm applicable to non-Gaussian data and non-linear temporal evolution models.

 The remainder of this document is organized as follows.
 In Section \ref{sec:sparsity}, we specify the relationship between ordered conditional independence and sparse (inverse) Cholesky factors.
-Then, we build up increasingly complex and general methods, culminating in non-linear and non-Gaussian spatio-temporal filters: in Section \ref{sec:hv}, we introduce hierarchical Vecchia for a linear Gaussian spatial field at a single time point; in Section \ref{sec:nongaussian}, we extend this to non-Gaussian data; and in Section \ref{sec:filter}, we consider the general spatio-temporal filtering case, including nonlinear evolution and parameter inference on unknown parameters in the model.
+Then, we build up increasingly complex and general methods, culminating in non-linear and non-Gaussian spatio-temporal filters: in Section \ref{sec:hv}, we introduce the HV approximation for a linear Gaussian spatial field at a single time point; in Section \ref{sec:nongaussian}, we extend this to non-Gaussian data; and in Section \ref{sec:filter}, we consider the general spatio-temporal filtering case, including nonlinear evolution.
 Section \ref{sec:comparison} contains numerical comparisons to existing approaches.
+Section \ref{sec:data-application} presents a filtering analysis of satellite data.
 Section \ref{sec:conclusion} concludes.
 Appendices \ref{app:graph}--\ref{app:proofs} contain proofs and further details.
+Sections S1-S6 in the Supplementary Material provide additional information, including on a particle filter for parameter inference on unknown parameters in the model.
 Code implementing our methods and numerical comparisons is available at \url{https://github.com/katzfuss-group/vecchiaFilter}.